lazyoracle/linux-cheatsheet/README.md

 git log #check the commit hash and parent id
 # revert working tree to commit-hash on parent branch 1
 git revert <commit-hash> -m 1

+# move commits to another existing branch
+git checkout existingbranch
+git merge master
+git checkout master
+git reset --hard HEAD~3 # Go back 3 commits.
+You *will* lose uncommitted work. git checkout existingbranch

+# move commits to another new branch
+git branch newbranch      # Create a new branch, saving the desired commits git reset --hard HEAD~3   # Move master back by 3 commits or put a commit hash git checkout newbranch    # Go to the new branch that still has the desired commits

 ```